Usually when your job requires you spend the night in…

 A rosy-cheeked falling-down session is a Christmastime must (and we don’t mean after too many sherries): the traditional spots are Somerset House and the Natural History Museum, but this year we fancy a change of scenery: get your skates on at the Tower of London for some fresh-air fun in front of one of London’s most iconic sights.
 Reserve your spot ahead; less confident skaters can even enlist the services of an Ice Guide to steer them round the rink.

-Don’t go home without… A recovery session: book a night at Shoreditch Rooms and you’ll get access to the members’ club and bar.
+Don’t go home without… A recovery session: book a night at Shoreditch House and you’ll get access to the members’ club and bar.

 Still not got into the spirit yet?
 Dose up on all the Yuletide classics (Glühwein, gingerbread, Bratwurst, Peruvian woolly hat, wooden tree trinkets) at the Southbank Centre’s Christmas market, plus on 14–16 December, there’s a designers and makers market for stylish last-minute stocking fillers.